Toward a Unified Understanding of the Dense Matter Equation of State: Frameworks to Combine Multiple Information Sources

 While the second one predicts the existence of a critical point when matched with lattice QCD results at $\mu_B = 0$ \cite{Hippert:2023bel}, but can only describe strongly-coupled deconfined matter, the first one offers a temperature ranging from hadronic gas to QGP regime (as explained previously), but does not predict the existence of a QCD critical point.
 It is designed as a tool for the user to choose freely where to set a critical point, and to play with the Ising model $\leftrightarrow$ QCD mapping, varying thus it strength and the size of the critical region \cite{Kahangirwe:2024cny}.
 In a similar manner, the Holographic EOS can be changed by modifying the parametrisation of the black hole model it is constructed from, although more indirectly since there is no straightforward connection with the location of the critical point then obtained.
 This feature makes both models (of which the coverage are displayed in Fig. \ref{fig:MUSES_HI}) very good candidates for Bayesian studies of the location of the critical point. \\

 At the moment, the different modules available in the MUSES CE offer two distinctive regimes where the nuclear EOS can be generated, which are not connected so far.
 At $T \sim 0$ and up to high densities, for the modelling of neutron stars, and at finite $T$ but from 0 to moderate baryonic densities, more dedicated to the simulations of ultra-relativistic heavy-ion collisions.
-However, future upgrades of MUSES are already planned in order to bridge that gap.
+However, upgrades of the MUSES CE are already planned in order to bridge that gap.
 The inclusion of a module to compute the quantum van-der-Waals hadron resonance gas (QvdW-HRG) EOS based on the \texttt{Thermal-FIST} package \cite{Vovchenko:2019pjl}, describing the whole hadronic phase region up to the nuclear liquid-gas phase transition, will fill a large missing piece of the phase diagram coverage of MUSES.
-It will also come with an extension of existing modules for neutron stars EOS to finite-$T$ \cite{Mroczek:2024sfp}, accompanied by a $n$-dimensional method for the merging of different equations of state, thus extending the possibilities of workflows from the production of 1D to 2/3/4D EOS tables.
-These new awaited theoretical tools will open the gate to connect the experimental domains of neutron stars and heavy-ion collisions, offering novel ways to infer properties of nuclear matter while imposing their respective constraints on one another.